groundhoggwp/groundhogg/README.txt

 [](http://coderisk.com/wp/plugin/groundhogg/RIPS-RLU9faYUDI)

 == Screenshots ==
+1. Meet the team!
-1. Drag and drop steps in any order to create your sales funnel.
+2. Drag and drop steps in any order to create your sales funnel.
-2. View funnel reports to help optimize your sales process.
+3. View funnel reports to help optimize your sales process.
-3. Choose from a variety of actions to to communicate with your customers.
+4. Choose from a variety of actions to to communicate with your customers.
-4. Choose from a variety of benchmarks to start and move customers through your funnels.
+5. Choose from a variety of benchmarks to start and move customers through your funnels.
-5. Write personalized emails and send them right from WordPress.
+6. Write personalized emails and send them right from WordPress.
-6. Send out mass emails to your list whenever you want.
+7. Send out mass emails to your list whenever you want.
-7. keep customer info up to date, pull reports and more with your CRM.
+8. keep customer info up to date, pull reports and more with your CRM.
-8. Know your KPIs with your executive dashboard reports.
+9. Know your KPIs with your executive dashboard reports.
-9. Meet the team!
+10. Choose from easy to use funnel templates to get started faster.

 == Installation ==
 = Plugin Repo =